ENCCS/veloxchem-hpc/content/scf-scaling-study.rst

 #.
 Its **strong scaling**: how does the time-to-solution change for a fixed-size
    problem using an increasing number of workers?
 We will use a zinc-porphyrin system for this investigation.
 #.
-Its **weak scaling**: how does the time-to-solution change when the workload
+Its **weak scaling**: how does the time-to-solution change when both the workload
-   increases proportionally to the number of workers?
+   and the number of workers increase?
+Note that the increase is not proportional.
    We will use a series of guanine oligomers for this purpose.
 #.
-How efficient are SCF calculations on a single node?
-Can we observe strong
+How does MPI/OpenMP setting affect the performance of SCF calculation on a single
-   scaling up to 128 OpenMP threads?
+   node?

 Systems and input files
 -----------------------